retro-plastics/libsquid/README.md

 }
 ```

-### Project Structure
+## project structure

 ```
-include/        Public headers (squid.h) lib/squid/      Protocol logic implementation (libsquid) src/            Test program or integration example
+include/        Public headers (squid.h) lib/squid/      Protocol logic (libsquid) src/            Test program / integration example
 ```

-### Status

-squid is under active development.
-The libsquid protocol engine is complete and being integrated into the Raspberry Pi Pico firmware.
-Future updates will include device drivers for USB and WiFi, command multiplexing, and retro machine-specific client libraries.
+## status

+The core `libsquid` engine is functional and tested in loopback simulation.
+Integration with Raspberry Pi Pico firmware is in progress, and work on retro machine clients will follow.
+Upcoming features include:

+- USB and Wi-Fi device drivers on the Pico
+- command multiplexing
+- retro-specific client libraries